Mightier Together: We Are Saint Mary’s

 Your Next Step: Come Explore Our Faith Filled Community

-If your rising 6th grader is already enrolled at Saint Mary’s Catholic School, you will have the opportunity to renew your enrollment in January of 2023.
-If you have questions about continuing with us, please contact Mrs. Amanda Esparza, our Assistant Principal.
+If your rising 6th grader is already enrolled at Saint Mary’s Catholic School, you will have the opportunity to renew your enrollment in January.
+If you have questions about continuing with us, please contact Mrs. Bisese, our Admissions Director.

-If your student is not currently enrolled at Saint Mary’s Catholic School, but you would like to learn more about our Rolling Admissions process, please contact our Admissions Director, Mrs. Anne Leigh Bisese, as soon as possible as we anticipate spaces for the next school year to be very limited based on current enrollment and prospective student inquiries.
+If your student is not currently enrolled at Saint Mary’s Catholic School, but you would like to learn more about our Rolling Admissions process, please contact us as soon as possible as we anticipate spaces for the next school year to be very limited based on current enrollment and prospective student inquiries.